MEDICAI CASE STUDY

 driven by a successful organic search strategy

-3x increase in monthly active users
+3x increase in user base

 including major hospitals and clinical groups who now rely on Medicai for their imaging infrastructure

-2 million imaging studies
+2.2M imaging studies

 stored and managed securely within the platform, demonstrating robust, at-scale performance